bitcoin-core/bitcoincore.org/_posts/en/posts/2016-01-25-segwit-benefits.md

 ### Who benefits?

-- **Anyone monitoring unconfirmed transactions:** it's easiest to monitor the status of a transaction by looking it up by txid.
+- **Anyone monitoring unconfirmed transactions:** it's easiest to monitor the status of your own transactions by looking them up by txid.
 But in a system with third-party malleability, wallets must implement extra code to be able to deal with changed txids (hashes).